jcaillon/valet/docs/content/docs/300.libraries/exe.md

   (defaults to "")

+- `${warnOnFailure}` _as bool_:

+  (optional) If true, a warning message (uses failMessage) will be displayed on failure but it will not cause the function to exit.
+  Contrary to noFail, it will display a warning message (noFail is silent).

+  (defaults to false)

 - `${appendRedirect}` _as bool_:

   (optional) If true will append the output to the stdout/stderr files instead of overwriting them (>> redirect).